marriola/Transmute/README.md

     ; brɑnxtɑz -> brɑ̃ːxtɑz

-#### Optional matches
+#### Defining sets

-Phonemes contained in parentheses may be matched if present, but may also be skipped over if necessary to make the rule match.
-For example, in this rule a schwa becomes /ɑ/ when preceded by the word boundary, an optional /s/, and up to two other consonants:

-    ə → ɑ / #(s)(C)(C)_
+Sets define categories of sounds, e.g. consonants and vowels.

+    V = (a, e, i, o, u)

+You can put phonemes of any length in a set.

+    Labiovelar = (kʷ, gʷ)
+    Overlong = (ɑːː, ɔːː)

+Commas are optional.
+Whitespace is enough to separate phonemes, and you may list them in any arrangement desired.

+    C = (
+        p t k
+        b d g
+        m n ŋ
+          s
+          z
+    )

+    Laryngeal = (ʔ χ χʷ)

-#### Alternation matches
+#### Defining features

-One of several different sequences of sounds can be matched by enclosing them in parentheses and separating them with `|`.
-For example, in the Germanic spirant law, stops followed by either a `t` or an `s` become fricatives:

-    ; Affects p b bʰ
-    [Stop+Labial] → ɸ / _(t|s)

-    ; Affects t d dʰ
-    [Stop+Dental] → ts / _(t|s)

-    ; Affects k g gʰ
+Features have a similar syntax to sets.
+In a feature definition, the identifier is enclosed in brackets to reflect its usage in a phonological rule.
+A feature consists of a list of transformations from a sound that does not have the feature to a sound that does.
+Transformations may be defined using either `->` or the Unicode U+2192 `→` character.
+Like a set, a feature can also contain sounds with no transformation, only membership.

+    [Fricative] = (
-    [Stop+Velar] → x / _(t|s)
+        k → x

-This type of match can also be used in the input section:
+        kʷ → xʷ
+        p → ɸ

-    (o|a) → ɑ
+        t → θ
+        s
+    )

+Here, four phonemes are defined as having transformation from voiceless stops to fricatives. /s/ is just a fricative, and has no corresponding transformation.

+#### Composing sets and features

+Both sets and features allow you to include other sets or features in them:

+    Stop = (p t k)
+    Fricative = (x f θ)
+    Nasal = (m n ŋ)
+    C = (Stop Fricative Nasal) ; p t k x f θ m n ŋ

+    V = (Long [-Long] Front [-Front] Overlong Nasalized)

 ### Defining syllable rules

 Use syllable rules to define your syllable structure so that you can match on syllable boundaries in your sound change rules.
-If your syllable structure changes, you can redefine the syllable rule, which will apply to all following rules until redefined again.
+If your syllable structure changes, you can define a new syllable rule further down your rules file, and it will apply to all following rules until redefined again.

-Once you define a syllable rule, you can match on syllable boundaries.
-Again you have a choice here: either `σ`, or the easier to type `$`.
-You can also use `Onset`, `Nucleus` and `Coda` in your rules to match those parts of a syllable.
-Keep in mind that in X-SAMPA mode you need to prefix these identifiers with `$` as well.

     ; Syllable structure is (C)V(C)